Euro zone yields drop on rising expectations of more ECB stimulus

 * Euro zone investor morale up (Adds details, updates prices)

-LONDON, Sept 22 Most euro zone bond yields fell on Tuesday after European Central Bank policymakers hinted at their readiness to modify or expand their unprecedented stimulus programme should market turbulence warrant further action.
+LONDON, Sept 22 Euro zone bond yields fell on Tuesday after European Central Bank policymakers hinted at their readiness to modify or expand their unprecedented stimulus programme should market turbulence warrant further action.

-Spanish and Portuguese yields climbed, however, hurt by doubts over the political situation in both countries ahead of regional and general elections.

 The ECB's chief economist said the risks in the world economy "have increased significantly", while governing council member Ewald Nowotny said euro zone interest rates will stay low as long as growth stays low.